 In Halifax, they boarded a train for Toronto.
 From the photographs Zend took from the train, his fascination with the vast stretches of snow, punctuated by a cluster of houses every few hours, is apparent (fig. 6).
 He and Ibi joked wryly that the landscape might well be Siberian — except of course for the occasional church steeple rising above a village.4 It was not an idle observation but one with ominous overtones, since after 1945 the Soviets had transported up to half a million Hungarians — among them poet György Faludy and writer György Gábori, survivors of the Gulag — to forced labour camps.
 Many of those camps were in Siberia, where a high percentage of inmates perished.5

 The Toronto population mobilized to provide housing and jobs for the new refugees to help them get started.
-The Zends’ first job, from January to March 1957, was as live-in domestics for a family in the Toronto suburb of Etobicoke (fig. 7).
-In April, Robert began working at Chatwynd Studios editing film while he learned English, and Ibi was hired as a librarian by the Toronto Public Library.
+From January to March 1957, a couple in the Toronto suburb of Etobicoke gave the Zends a place to live in exchange for Ibi’s labour as a live-in domestic (fig. 7).
+Meanwhile, Robert put his experience in the Hungarian film industry to use when he found work at Chatwynd Studios editing film and doing odd jobs while he learned English.
+Soon thereafter, Ibi was able to find a job in her field as a librarian at the Toronto Public Library.
 Robert and Ibi were pleased to find that even on their low income during the first few years in Canada, they were able to afford things that were out of their reach in Hungary because either supplies were short or they couldn’t afford them.
 Aniko, who was born premature and who was sickly and undernourished the first eight months of her life , received the special nutrition she needed to flourish.6

 And for the first time in his life, Robert was able to afford a typewriter.
 In Hungary, it would have cost three months’ wages, but in Toronto he only needed to put a dollar down and pay affordable installments.7 He couldn’t know it then, but years later the typewriter was to become the instrument of an important body of his work in the categories of concrete poetry and typewriter art.